 Training, qualifications & experience

-I have over 25 years clinical experience.
-I completed a diploma in 1987 and was first accredited in 1990 and was awarded Senior accreditation status in 2003.
+I have over 30 years clinical experience.
+I completed a diploma in 1987 was first accredited in 1990 and was awarded Senior accreditation status in 2003.
 I went on to register as a once and twice weekly psychodynamic psychotherapist in 2004.
 I have worked in a number of different settings with a wide range of people from different backgrounds, of different ages and presenting with very different concerns.
 Earlier in my career I did training and practice in systemic family therapy and couple work which, along with the wide ranging experience I've had has led me to develop an integrative approach in my work.
 I completed a transpersonal diploma in couple counselling and psychotherapy in 2016 which has further enhanced my couple work.

 I have worked in community mental health for 7 years, with staff and students in the health service also for 7 years, 3 years working as a student counsellor in further and higher education and 1 year working with "older" people.
 I've also spent 12 years working with a whole range of employees from different companies throughout the UK.
 For the past eight years I have also worked with people diagnosed and being treated for all types of cancer, helping support them through this very difficult experience and facilitating the exploration of the ways in which this has impacted on them, their bodies, their relationships and their lives.

 I started private practice in 1993 and have always enjoyed offering this alongside my other roles.